The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/case-study.md

 #### `server/models/bookmarkModel.js`

-1. Where is the "database" stored, and what are its limitations compared to a real database?
+1. Where is the "database" stored?
+What are its limitations compared to a real database?
 What happens to the bookmark data if you restart the server?
 2. Why does `bookmarkModel.list()` return `[...bookmarks]` instead of just `bookmarks`?
 Why do `find` and `update` return `{ ...bookmark }` instead of `bookmark`?
+How does this relate to separation of concerns?
-3. What does `bookmarkModel.find()` return if no bookmark matches the `id`?
+3. What does `bookmarkModel.update()` return if no bookmark matches the `id`?
 What does `bookmarkModel.destroy()` return if no match is found?
+The data types of these two return values are different—what justification can you provide to explain this difference?

 <details>

 <summary><strong>Answers</strong></summary>

 1. The bookmarks are stored in an in-memory JavaScript array (`const bookmarks = [...]`).
-Limitations: data is lost on server restart, it cannot be queried with SQL, there is no persistence to disk, and it does not scale across multiple server instances.
+Limitations: changes to the data are lost on server restart.
 All bookmark data resets to the three hardcoded initial values each time the module is reloaded.
 2. `[...bookmarks]` returns a shallow copy of the array so callers can't accidentally mutate the internal store by modifying the returned reference. `{ ...bookmark }` does the same for individual objects — it returns a copy so callers cannot mutate the stored record directly.
+This creates a safe interface that encapsulates the `bookmarks` data and creates clearer separation of concerns.
-3. `bookmarkModel.find()` returns `null` explicitly when no bookmark matches. `bookmarkModel.destroy()` returns `false` when no matching bookmark is found.
+3. `bookmarkModel.update()` returns `null` explicitly when no bookmark matches. `bookmarkModel.destroy()` returns `false` when no matching bookmark is found.
+Each of these return values complement the value returned when the operation is successful. `bookmarkModel.update()` returns an object when successful and `null` is the absence of a valid object.
+Meanwhile `bookmarkModel.destroy()` returns `true` and `false` is the opposite/absence of a `true` value.

 </details>